 In our own lifestyles, many Christians do take seriously a New Testament emphasis on living lightly in our wealthy, consumerist society.
 Sharing resources with family, friends and neighbours, or at church; giving surplus profits to charitable or community groups; supporting environmental or social justice organisations; reducing energy or waste levels; becoming more involved in household re-use/re-cycling/composting.
 These are all important ways of living more sensitively in relation to the wider Creation.
 How we use God’s resources, spend our money and employ our time are fundamental questions for all people of faith.

-- to support sustainable and ecological communities
+- to support low carbon and ecological communities and churches

 - to cooperate with other agencies on developing sustainable community life

 - to encourage local churches to engage with food issues and projects

 - to develop a Devon Earth and FAith Network (DEFAN) across our faith traditions

 - to circulate information through newsletters and church magazines

 - to develop environmental church policies and practices

 - to promote prayer and worship with an ecological focus